Revised March 2016

 Yes, the City of New Orleans train is running to Memphis and Chicago, while the Crescent runs to Atlanta, Charlotte, Washington D.C., Philadelphia and New York.
 The Sunset Limited runs to Houston, San Antonio, El Paso, Tucson and Los Angeles.

-Norwegian Cruise Lines, Carnival Cruise Lines and Royal Carribean are currently sailing from New Orleans.
+Norwegian Cruise Lines, Carnival Cruise Lines and Royal Caribbean, Crystal Cruises and American Cruise Lines are currently sailing from New Orleans.

-The existing entrance was transformed into a sunny, windowed entry plaza welcoming visitors to the Center, and offers a 4,660 square foot "junior" ballroom with a roof-top terrace, and a 4,700 square foot executive lounge.
+Hall A of the Convention Center will be re-configured to create a 60,000 square foot ballroom.
+The existing entrance will be transformed into a sunny, windowed entry plaza welcoming visitors to the Center, and offer a 4,660 square foot “junior” ballroom with a roof-top terrace, and a 4,700 square foot executive lounge.

 Design elements of the Great Hall include:

-The space also retained standard features of an exhibit hall including utility floor boxes, rigging points, easy access and ample pre-function space.
+The space also retains standard features of an exhibit hall including utility floor boxes, rigging points, easy access and ample pre-function space.

 The Convention Center has also selected a new food service contractor to successfully help the Center distinguish itself as a venue with the highest culinary standards, as befits a city that is known for exceptional food and dining experiences.
 After a rigorous bidding process, Centerplate was awarded the contract.